eprbell/rp2/README.md

 * [STAKING](https://github.com/eprbell/rp2/tree/main/docs/user_faq.md#how-to-handle-income-from-staking): gains from staking;
 * WAGES: income from crypto wages.

 For each of these categories RP2 generates an output spreadsheet with transaction details and computed gains/losses (see [Input and Output Files](https://github.com/eprbell/rp2/tree/main/README.md#input-and-output-files) for more details).
-Users can give this output to their tax preparer with the rest of their tax documentation.
-Note that buying cryptocurrency is not a taxable event.
+Users can give this output to their tax preparer with the rest of their tax documentation (see also FAQ on [which tax forms to file](https://github.com/eprbell/rp2/tree/main/docs/user_faq.md#which-crypto-tax-forms-to-file)).
+Note that buying cryptocurrency using fiat currency is not a taxable event.

 **NOTE ON NFTs**: Read the [FAQ on NFTs](https://github.com/eprbell/rp2/tree/main/docs/user_faq.md#how-to-handle-nfts) to learn about how RP2 treats NFTs.